May 21, 2026

-The origins of midsommar, midsummer celebrations in Sweden, are a bit unclear.
-Some evidence states that it is a pagan holiday, celebrated since way before the arrival of Christianity in Sweden.
-Midsummer bonfires have been a tradition all over Europe dating back to the 6th century B.C., but there are no written sources about its specific origins in Sweden.
-Another explanation says it is related to the Christian celebration of John the Baptist’s birthday, but nowadays Sweden’s midsummer celebrations have little to do with the church, and are more focused on local traditions, food and schnapps.
+The origins of Midsummer, the midsummer celebrations in Sweden, are somewhat unclear.
+Some sources suggest it is a pagan festival, celebrated long before the arrival of Christianity in Sweden.
+Midsummer bonfires have been a tradition throughout Europe since the 6th century BC, but there are no written sources regarding their specific origins in Sweden.
+Another explanation suggests it is linked to the Christian celebration of the birth of John the Baptist, but nowadays the Midsummer celebrations in Sweden have little to do with the church and focus more on local traditions, food, schnapps and getting together.

 Helan går, sjung hopp faderallanlej